eyounx/ZOOclient.jl/README.md

 obj = Objective(mydim)

 # define a Parameter Object, the five parameters are indispensable.
-# budget:  the number of calls to the objective function
+# budget:  number of calls to the objective function
-# evalueation_server_num: the number of evaluation servers user requires
+# evalueation_server_num: number of evaluation cores user requires
 # control_server_ip_port: the ip:port of the control server
-# objective_file: the objective funtion is defined in this file
+# objective_file: objective funtion is defined in this file
-# func: the name of the objective function
+# func: name of the objective function
 par = Parameter(budget=10000, evaluation_server_num=10, control_server_ip_port="192.168.1.105:20000", objective_file="fx.py", func="ackley")

 # perform optimization